-Here’s a video made by my awesome mom is you want to see the stitches and the yarn-carrying used in this blanket before you get started!
+Here’s a video if you want to see the stitches and the yarn-carrying used in this blanket before you get started!

 Changing colors: Pull through with the new color just before you finish the wide HDC stitch, when you have three loops on your hook.
 Carry whichever color you aren’t using along the top of your work and crochet over it as you go.
 To avoid your yarn getting twisted as you carry it along your work, it helps to always keep one color to the front and one color to the back.
 So whenever I would switched from Green to White, I would keep the Green to the back and crochet over it, but when switching from White back to Green, I would wrap the White to the front of my work before starting to crochet over it.
-(Please see video above if that doesn’t make sense.)

 Chain 101 with Soft Green (To make your blanket bigger or smaller, chain any multiple of 10, then add 1.)

-ROW 1: Starting in 3rd chain from hook, work a HDC in each chain.
-Chain 2 and turn.
+ROW 1: Starting in 3rd chain from hook, work 1 HDC in each chain.
+CH 2 and turn.

-ROWS 2 – 3: Work two rows of wide HDC.
-Chain 2 and turn at the end of each row.
+ROWS 2 – 3: Work 1 WHDC in each space across the row.
+CH 2 and turn.
 (From now on you will always be inserting your hook in between the stitch posts of the previous row.)

-ROW 4: *Work 1 WHDC in each of the first 9 spaces with Soft Green, then 1 wide HDC in white.
-Repeat from to the end of the row.
-Chain 2 and turn.
+ROW 4: *Work 1 WHDC in each of the first 9 spaces with Soft Green, then 1 WHDC in the next space with White.
+Repeat from * to the end of the row.
+CH 2 and turn.